delorescetleh/xda001_cc/readme.md

-# XDA001_V3 Project
+# XDA001_V3 Project - Branch DTC
+For test DTC function only
  This is a project to migrate the XDA001_V3 old version from CS+ CA IDE to CS+ CC

 ## Some Mission should be done